Day trips from Madrid: Top 10 places to visit in one day

 3. Salamanca

-Salamanca is in the Campo Charro comarca in the Iberian Peninsula’s northwestern region.
+Located in the Iberian Peninsula’s northwestern region, Salamanca is a great choice among day trips from Madrid.
 This city is home to the University of Salamanca, Spain’s oldest active university, which was founded in 1218.
 In 1988, UNESCO designated this old city as a World Heritage Site for its historical-architectural heritage.

 3.1.
 How to Get to Salamanca From Madrid